-Our Fall 2015 Brown Bag Series takes place on select Mondays from 12:00 to 1:15 in the Faculty Commons located in 116 Pearson Hall.
+Our Spring 2016 Brown Bag Series takes place on select Thursdays from 12:00 to 1:15 in the Faculty Commons located in 116 Pearson Hall.
 Beverages and cookies provided; bring your own lunch.
 All are welcome.
-The following talks are featured:
+The following talks are scheduled:

 Carla Guerron-Montero, Professor of Anthropology, Director of Latin American & Iberian Studies